 Mentally associate financial discipline with financial freedom

-You need to start seeing your savings account, your budget, and your debt repayment plan as the factors that will lead you to financial freedom.
+You need to start seeing your savings account, your budget, and your debt repayment plan as the factors that will lead you to achieve financial freedom.

 When you achieve this shift in your thought process, any disciplined decision you take will no longer make you feel empty, but will instead create a feeling of triumph.